Agendine/ShogiCon/README.md

       notifications to the other player (via Push notificaitons through Google/Apple services),      user verification (via Google/Apple account authentication, since those should be available for any user)
-      Game history of each running game (used to verify that no illegal JSON-tampering gets sent as a move, to prevent cheating).
+      Game history of each running game (used to verify that no illegal tampering gets sent as a move, to prevent cheating).

 **************************************************